Utshaw/Linux-Command-Line/README.md

 - `sudo apt-get source <package_name>` # downloads source code in pwd

+#### Uninstallting package
+- `sudo apt-get remove <package_name>` # uninstall package_name from the system but configuration files are left in the system
+- `sudo apt-get purge <package_name>` # uninstall package_name and all of the configuration files. (preferred way)
+- `sudo apt-get autoremove`# remove packages those were previously installed as dependencies but no longer required by any packages
+- `sudo apt-get clean` # deletes all compressed package archives
+- `sudo apt-get autoclean`  # deletes package archives that are no longer accessible **Note: package manager downloads archive files (package archives) prior to installing the package into the system.
+These are located at /var/cache/apt/archives**

 ### Basics
 - 0 = standard input; 1 = standard output; 2 = standard error <br />
 - redirection of standard output breaks the pipleline <br />